pika-pika-07/React-Custom-Loader/README.md

 ```
 - This is a very basic skeleton.
 This will create 3 bars vertically and animate them
 - We can wrap this in a container to customize according to the requriments
+- We can build a fully customizable loader combining multiple skeleton components
+- This way we can have individual Skeletons for a larger loading component
 - Below is the sample I have created which has 2 different types of loaders
 ```
  {Array.from({ length: 14 }).map((el) => (